pqov/pqov-paper/m4/README.md

 This directory contains the implementation targeting the Arm Cortex-M4.
 In particular, we target the [NUCLEO-L4R5ZI board](https://www.st.com/en/evaluation-tools/nucleo-l4r5zi.html) featuring 2MB of Flash and 640KB of RAM.

+Our benchmarking setup is an adapted version of the [pqm4 framework](https://github.com/mupq/pqm4).

 ## Cloning
 Clone this repository with submodules recursively